meltano/handbook/src/_data-team/kpis.md

 Certain KPIs are considered Health Metrics, which means we actively monitor them and alarm on them and take action when and if they fall out of expected range.
 Otherwise we may or may not have goals or initiatives associated with their outputs.

-## Projects x Plugins Score (PPS)
+## Projects x Plugins Score (PXP)

-Meltano's primary strategic goal is to achieve our vision towards product-market fit for Meltano as the DataOps platform infrastructure.
+Meltano's primary strategic goal is to achieve product-market fit for Meltano as the DataOps Platform Infrastructure.
-Our primary metric for measuring progress towards this goal is the number of projects times the amount of plugins categories that they use.
+Our primary metric for measuring progress towards this goal is the number of projects times the amount of plugins categories used in each project.

 The metric is aggregated daily over a 14 day rolling window excluding executions that are within 7 days of their first event.
 The intention is to reduce the noise created by first time users exploring so the metric more closely tracks long term users.